Cold Smoke

 The target income for ownership opportunities at Cold Smoke is between 120-250% of the Area's Median Income (AMI).

-Who currently owns the 100-acre parcel known as Cold Smoke?
+Who currently owns Cold Smoke?

 On April 16, 2025, the Housing Trust and LMLC agreed to a land purchase price of $39.75 million and an infrastructure cost not to exceed $15 million.